Brian Rowsom

 Brian Rowsom (born October 23, 1965) is an American basketball coach and former player, who was selected by the Indiana Pacers in the second round (34th pick overall) of the 1987 NBA draft.
+He is currently the coach of Indonesian Basketball League club RANS Simba Bogor.

 A 6' 10" power forward from the University of North Carolina at Wilmington, Rowsom played in 3 NBA seasons from 1987 to 1990.
 He played for the Pacers and Charlotte Hornets.
 In his NBA career, Rowsom played in 82 games and scored a total of 457 points.